 - Changing skill sets required by today’s forest resource managers

-Already a number of leading offshore companies (researchers and tech suppliers from Canada, the USA and Europe) have put up their hand to be involved in ForestTECH 2018.
-At this stage, we are now calling for expressions of interest for presenting at this year’s November series.
-It’s planned to run in Rotorua, New Zealand on 14-15 November and then again in Melbourne, Australia on 20-21 November.
+At this stage, we’re now calling for early expressions of interest for presenting at this year’s November series.
+It’s planned to run in Melbourne, Australia on 13-14 November and then again in Rotorua, New Zealand on 19-20 November.

 Share this Post